 The audit log collection system may or may not be external to the CA system.
-Automated audit processes shallmust be invoked at system or application startup, and cease only at system or application shutdown.
-Audit collection systems shallmust be configured such that security audit data is protected against loss (e.g., overwriting or overflow of automated log files).
-Should it become apparent that If an automated audit system has failed, and the integrity of the system or confidentiality of the information protected by the system is at risk, operations shallmust be suspended until the problem has been remedied.
+Automated audit processes must be invoked at system or application startup, and cease only at system or application shutdown.
+Audit collection systems must be configured such that security audit data is protected against loss (e.g., overwriting or overflow of automated log files).
+If an automated audit system has failed, and the integrity of the system or confidentiality of the information protected by the system is at risk, operations must be suspended until the problem has been remedied.